JGoodwillieV/GoodSwim/database/TESTING_GUIDE.md

 1. ✅ Created the `team_records` table in Supabase (using `team_records_schema.sql`)
 2. ✅ Loaded the team records data (using `load_team_records.js` or manual import)
 3. ✅ At least one swimmer in the system with recorded times
-4. ✅ The StormTracker app running locally or deployed
+4. ✅ The GoodSwim app running locally or deployed

 ## Test Cases